When I stared blogging on This Online World, everything was all about phone farming and earning passive income.

 Ox: I think my biggest success is ongoing.
 Since the beginning of this year I’ve managed to completely pay off 5 credit balances.
 And if things go decently right, I’ll be completely debt free by this time next year.

-Question 4: Where do you see the world of beermoney in the next 5 years?
-Better, worse, different?
+Where do you see the world of beermoney in the next 5 years?
+Better, worse, Or different?

 As more people get into beermoney, opportunities grow.
 It’s the same reason that HQ Trivia is able to give out up to $2.8 million in prizes through the next week or so with their Toon Blast sponsorship.